How to stop being a people-pleaser and set boundaries

 What is People Pleasing?

 People-pleasing is something we all do to some degree to maintain harmony in our relationships.
 It often involves reading others’ needs and taking action to meet them through acts of love, care, or support.
-Without any people-pleasing, our relationships might suffer, as most people seek harmony with other people and feel distressed when there’s conflict with others.
+Without any people-pleasing behavior, our relationships would suffer since we wouldn't be seeking to maintain or create harmony with others.
 This tendency can be traced back to our caveman ancestors as a survival mechanism: if you didn’t get along with your tribe, you risked being outcast from the group, which means you wouldn’t get access to food and shelter, and thus could die.

 Root Causes and Triggers of People-Pleasing

 Rigid, pathological people-pleasing often begins with childhood trauma, especially for those who experienced childhood trauma due to caregiver actions or inactions.
-For example, a child with abusive parents might adopt the rule, “I must keep my parents happy and satisfied at all times,” as not following this rule could risk further abuse.
-In this sense, people-pleasing is protective for the child.
+For example, a child with abusive parents might adopt the rule, “I must keep my parents happy and satisfied at all times,” as not following this rule could risk further abuse (in this case, people-pleasing is a protective measure for the child).
 People-pleasing can also arise in response to overly strict or high-expectation parents, leading to rules like “I must never let others down.”
-The child learns that love, approval, and validation are conditional on their behavior.
+The child learns that love, approval, and validation from their parents are conditional on their behavior.

 Early experiences of conditional acceptance can shape the habit of people-pleasing, creating a pattern of self-neglect for the sake of harmony.
-This creates a strong desire for validation that can lead to a chronic fear of rejection (e.g. “I must agree with my friends or else they’ll stop liking me” or “I can’t say anything to contradict what my group of friends thinks or else they might outcast me”) and overlook their own feelings, making it challenging to set boundaries.
-These behavioral patterns can even become personality traits including: low self-esteem, passivity, and perfectionism.
+This creates a strong desire for validation that can lead to persistent fear of rejection (e.g. “I must agree with my friends or else they’ll stop liking me” or “I can’t say anything to contradict what my group of friends thinks or else they might outcast me”) and overlook their own feelings, making it challenging to set boundaries and/or express ones wants/needs.
+These behavioral patterns can even become personality traits that manifest as low self-esteem, passivity, and perfectionism.

 Other Factors That Perpetuate People-Pleasing Behavior